Introduction to Cognitive Science

 Course Overview

 What is cognition and how does it emerge from the brain?
 This course introduces you to the exciting interdisciplinary field of cognitive science.
 Researchers in philosophy, neuroscience, psychology, artificial intelligence, and linguistics realized that they were asking many of the same questions about the nature of the human mind/brain, that they had developed complementary and synergistic methods of investigation, and that the evidence led them to compatible answers to their questions.
 This course introduces cognitive science through a representative sample of such questions, methods, and answers.
 It is not a special-topic course for students who seek detailed knowledge in a specific area of cognitive science.
 We will try not to lose sight of the forest for the trees but we will take a closer look at a few trees too because science is in the details.
-The first half of the course introduces the constituent disciplines and their respective contributions to the study of cognition.
-The second half introduces three select topics in greater depth: cognitive architectures, memory, and visual object recognition.
+Along the way we will introduce the constituent disciplines and their respective contributions to the study of cognition.
+We will discuss the foundational concepts of computation and representation from multiple points of view.
 Three unifying themes are emphasized throughout: 1.
 Information processing: The mind/brain is viewed as a complex system that receives, stores, retrieves, transforms, and transmits information.
 2. Neurological grounding: Explicit effort is made to show how mental phenomena emerge from the interactions of networks of neurons in the brain.
 3. Cognitive architecture: The emphasis is on functionally complete systems rather than disjoint empirical phenomena

 Intended Audience.
 Prerequisites